mkaz/tasks/readme.md

-### License
+### Contributions and License

-Task is open source and free to use, it is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.
+Task is open source and free to use, modify, and distribute.
+It is licensed under the <a rel="license" href="https://opensource.org/licenses/MIT">MIT License</a>.

 I welcome any contributions.
-Please feel free to open an issues to report a bug, submit a feature.
+Please feel free to open an issue to report a bug, or submit a feature request.
 Pull requests are also welcome.

 An [mkaz](https://mkaz.blog/) contrivance.